Designing a Concierge AI that supports Banking Customers and KYC Compliance

 Analysis: co-location

-Our product team gathered at our Pune office for a week together to analyse the findings:
+Our product team and stakeholders gathered at our Pune office for a week together to analyse the findings:

 Solutions